-Foxhunting Life Blue Birdseye Stock Ties are available in one-hundred-percent cotton, either four-fold or shaped-and-slotted.
+Foxhunting Life Blue Birdseye Stock Ties are available in one-hundred-percent cotton, four-fold.
 Order form below.

 *Disclaimer: Although the blue birdseye stock tie is a centuries-old article of foxhunting attire, your Master always has the final say as to what is or is not acceptable in your own hunting field during the formal season!